 Graduate Anthropology Program

 The Anthropology Department at the University of Oklahoma has a broadly-based Master's program in biological anthropology, and offers a Ph.D. in Anthropology with an emphasis on Health and Human Biology.
-Our recently established Health and Human Biology track is an integrative Biological and Medical Anthropology Ph.D. program focusing on the adaptation, evolution, and behaviors of human ancestors and contemporary populations.
-The primary specialization areas of the faculty and the biological anthropology academic program are skeletal biology, human variation, genetic/molecular anthropology, medical anthropology, bioarchaeology, and biocultural adaptation.
+Our Health and Human Biology track is an integrative Biological and Medical Anthropology Ph.D. program focusing on the adaptation, evolution, and behaviors of human ancestors and contemporary populations.
+The primary specialization areas of the faculty and the biological anthropology academic program are genetic/molecular anthropology, medical anthropology, paleopathology, demography, human-animal interactions, and biocultural adaptation.

 Courses and Requirements

-complete 27 hours of course work and a thesis (3 hours).
-Master's course work includes four core courses in biological anthropology, archæology, linguistics, and sociocultural anthropology, and elective course work focused in biological anthropology.
+Master's students complete 27 hours of course work and a thesis (3 hours).
+Master's course work includes a core course in biological anthropology and in two of the three following subfields: archaeology, linguistics, or sociocultural anthropology.
+Students also take elective course work focused in biological anthropology.
 Please see the Graduate Program Requirements for details.

-in the Health and Human Biology track take four core courses in biological anthropology, archæology, linguistics, and sociocultural anthropology, if they have not already done so in their Master's program, as well as two additional required courses on theory and method in biological and medical anthropology.
+Ph.D. students in the Human Health and Biology track are required to take four core courses in biological anthropology, archaeology, linguistics, and sociocultural anthropology, if they have not already done so in their Master's program, an advanced theory course (Theoretical Foundations of Biological and Medical Anthropology), as well as two additional methods courses.
 Ph.D. requirements include 90 hours of credit (60 credit hours of course work plus 30 hours of dissertation research).
 Please see the Graduate Program Requirements for details.

 Independent Research Projects

-Thesis, dissertation, and other graduate-level research is conducted in consultation with the faculty.
+Students conduct their thesis, dissertation, and other graduate-level research in consultation with the faculty.
 To aid in this process, each graduate student is assigned a faculty mentor upon entry into the program.
-The wide variety of independent research opportunities in biological anthropology for the Master's and Ph.D. programs include research at the Oklahoma Skeletal Biological lab, the Molecular Anthropology lab at the OU Stephenson Research and Technology Center, the Oklahoma Archeological Survey, the Sam Noble Oklahoma Museum of Natural History, and with Anthropology faculty members.
+That individual may or may not ultimately become the student's committee chair.
+The wide variety of independent research opportunities in biological anthropology for the Master's and Ph.D. programs include research at the Laboratories of Molecular Anthropology and Microbiome Research (LMAMR), the Oklahoma Archeological Survey, the Center for Applied Social Research, the Sam Noble Oklahoma Museum of Natural History, and with Anthropology faculty members.